hamilton08/bmccstep22.hamilton/README.md

 7/18
 Today I learned how to program the computer to make a decision given specific circumsatnces, as well as how to translate a word into another language given said inputed word.
 At the beginning it was hard to comprehend the logic behind some of the string, however, eventually (after trial and error) I managed to complete the tasks at hand.

+8/1
+Today I learned how to apply my coding skills to real life necesities such as planning a trip abroad.
+Throughout my learning experience I became confused with the amount of variables I had to take into account, however (after a lot of trial and error) I managed tocomplete the unit.